Living in Nepal as a foreigner

 Thinking you can handle the fact that things will be “different”

-The reality is power shortages, more strikes/bandas than public holidays (of which Nepal has many), food shortages, language/cultural differences and of course everyday life which is much the same everywhere in the world.
+The reality is power shortages, random strikes/bandas (of which Nepal has many regional types), food shortages, language/cultural differences and of course everyday life which is much the same everywhere in the world.